kristynp/verily_projects/README.md

 # VerilyProjects

-Check out what projects verily is currently working on!
+Learn about the projects verily is currently working on!

 ## Installation